 - Please select the city of appointment carefully, because you need to show the address proof.

-While you wait for the appointment day, you can prepare all the document described here for the visa.
+While you wait for the appointment day, you can prepare all the documents described here for the visa.
 Documents are based on the country you currently reside in.
 If you are applying outside India, you need some additional documents.

 Document requirement for national visa appointment